Can You Eat Tacos on Semaglutide? A GLP-1 Mexican Food Guide | Luma Health

 Semaglutide is typically titrated upward over several months: starting at 0.25 mg weekly, increasing to 0.5 mg, then 1.0 mg, and for some patients continuing to 1.7 mg and 2.4 mg.
 Each dose increase is often accompanied by a temporary worsening of GI side effects — nausea, fullness, bloating, and occasional vomiting are more common in the first one to two weeks at each new dose level as the body adjusts.

 During dose-increase weeks, even foods that were previously well tolerated can temporarily cause problems.
 Many patients find it useful to simplify their diet significantly in the first week at a new dose — focusing on gentler, lower-fat foods, smaller portions, and plenty of hydration — and then reintroduce more varied meals once the initial adjustment period passes.
-If you have a social event or a restaurant meal planned and you are in the first week of a new dose, tacos are not the worst choice as long as you are conservative on the fillings and portion, but it is a reasonable week to be more cautious than usual.
+If you have a social event planned during the first week of a new dose, be more conservative on fillings and portion than usual.

 One of the most important nutritional considerations during semaglutide treatment is maintaining adequate protein intake.
 Because the medication significantly reduces appetite, many patients find it difficult to eat enough to hit protein targets — and inadequate protein during rapid weight loss is associated with lean muscle mass loss.
-The Obesity Medicine Association and American Society of Bariatric Physicians both recommend aiming for 1.2 to 1.5 grams of protein per kilogram of body weight during medically supervised weight loss, with the higher end of that range being preferable when intake is limited.
+The Obesity Medicine Association recommends aiming for 1.2 to 1.5 grams of protein per kilogram of body weight during medically supervised weight loss, with the higher end of that range being preferable when intake is limited.

 Tacos can actually contribute meaningfully to protein goals if built correctly.
 Two small tacos with grilled chicken (approximately 3–4 oz total) and black beans can provide 30–40 grams of protein — a significant contribution to a daily target of 100–120 grams.
 By contrast, two tacos built primarily around cheese, sour cream, and a small amount of ground beef might deliver 15–18 grams of protein while contributing a disproportionate fat and calorie load.
 The protein-first framing helps clarify which version of the taco meal is the better fit for GLP-1 treatment goals.